Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 # ARM (Control Plane) API Specification Update Pull Request

-> Tip: overwhelmed by all this guidance?
+> Tip: Overwhelmed by all this guidance?
 See the `Getting help` section at the bottom of this PR description.

+> Important note: If you dont see any 'Assignee' for your PR, there is nothing to worry as this is expected.
+Please see the `Getting help` section for more information.

 ## PR review workflow diagram